Plan for your pet with these tips.

 What To Bring To The Shelter

-Animals will not be admitted to a pet-friendly emergency shelter without a crate or carrier that’s large enough to accommodate the pet comfortably.
+Pets owners evacuating to an emergency shelter should bring a crate or carrier that’s large enough to accommodate the pet comfortably.
 Be sure you have a pet disaster preparedness kit prepared.
 This includes:

 - 14-day supply of food and water in sealed containers

 - Crate or carrier for each pet in which he can stand up and turn around in

 - Leash and collar with up to date ID and license tags*

 - Bedding, towels and toys